 When a car is declared salvage in Kentucky, this means that the title of the car actually changes to reflect its status as undrivable.
 A car with a “salvage title” cannot be registered or insured in the state of Kentucky until it goes through a rigorous inspection process after its restoration is complete.

 Some states require you to go to a licensed rebuilder to have a salvage-title car repaired, but that’s not the case in Kentucky.
 Here, you can do all the work yourself.
 When you decide to buy a salvage car and restore it to good working condition, you’ll need to know that it may require a significant amount of work.

 There are several forms the owner of a restored salvage car will need to submit to get it ready for re-titling and re-registration.

 If the car was even partially rebuilt from parts sourced from other salvage cars – such as those purchased from a salvage yard – as an owner you will have to have an Affidavit of Motor Vehicle Assembled From Wrecked or Salvaged Motor Vehicles filled out and notarized.

 Additionally, a record of every replacement part you purchase for your car will have to be submitted with a notarized statement from the individual you purchased it from or with a receipt from the company it came from.
 This extends to any receipts for labor if you didn’t do the work yourself.
-Finally, you’ll have to have the vehicle inspected and fill out an application for a new title or registration.
+Finally, you’ll have to have the vehicle inspected and fill out Kentucky title application for a new title or registration.